f5devcentral/xchaazdemoguide/README.md

 ### Making Secrets

-vK8s need to download docker images from the storage.
+vK8s needs to download docker images from the storage.
 This might be *docker.io* or any other docker registry your company uses.
-The docker secrets need to be created from command line using the *kubectl create secret* command.
+The docker secrets need to be created from the command line using the *kubectl create secret* command.
 Use the name of the *kubeconfig* file that you downloaded in the previous step.

-NOTE: Please note that the created secret will not be seen from Registries UI as this section is used to create Deployments from UI.
-But Helm script will be used in this demo.
+NOTE: Please note that the created secret will not be seen from the Registries UI as this section is used to create Deployments from the UI.
+But the Helm script will be used in this demo.

 ![Make Secret](assets/makesecret.png)

 ### Updating DB Deployment Chart Values

 Bitnami provides ready charts for HA database deployments.
 The postgresql-ha chart can be used.
-The chart install requires setup of the corresponding variables so that the HA cluster can run in the Distributed Cloud Platform environment.
+The chart installation requires setup of the corresponding variables so that the HA cluster can run in the Distributed Cloud Platform environment.
 The main things to change are:

 - *ves.io/virtual-sites* to specify the virtual site name where the chart will be deployed.
 - The CE virtual site we created needs to be specified.
-- Also, clusterDomain key must be set, so that PostgreSQL services could resolve.
+- Also, the clusterDomain key must be set, so that PostgreSQL services could resolve.
 - And finally, the *kubeVersion* key.

-NOTE: It is important to specify memory and CPU resources values for PostgreSQL services unless the Console applies its own minimal values, which are not enough for PostgreSQL successful operation.
+NOTE: It is important to specify memory and CPU resource values for PostgreSQL services unless the Console applies its own minimal values, which are not enough for PostgreSQL successful operation.

 Let's proceed to specify the above-mentioned values in the *values.yaml*: